Prag8855/aab/content/guides/blue-card.md

 ### If you lose your job

-Your work visa or Blue Card stays valid.
+Your Blue Card stays valid.
 Tell the *Ausländerbehörde* as soon as you can.
 In Berlin, they give you 6 months to find another job.

 **[What happens to your Blue Card ➞](/guides/losing-your-job#what-happens-to-your-residence-permit)**